Train models with any machine learning frameworks

 viam organization list

-After a successful upload, you’ll receive a confirmation message with a link to view your changes online in the CLI.
-Once uploaded, you can view the script by navigating to the registry’s Training Scripts page.
+After a successful upload, the CLI displays a confirmation message with a link to view your changes online.
+You can view uploaded training scripts by navigating to the registry’s Training Scripts page.

 Submit a training job